Table of Contents

 }

-We’re interested in filtering the event by EventKind, checking whether the paths are ignored and sending the path and metadata through a channel.
+We’re interested in filtering events by EventKind, checking whether the paths are ignored, and sending the path and metadata through a channel.
 We have three kinds of events in PathEvent.
-PathEventHandler implements the event filtering and calls event handlers for these PathEvents.
+PathEventHandler implements event filtering and calls handlers for these PathEvents.

 The struct has functions that correspond to one or more PathEvent elements.
-These are create_event, write_event remove_event, and rename_event functions.
-First three of these correspond to members of PathEvent, and the latter sends a PathEvent::Delete and PathEvent::Create.
+These are create_event, write_event, remove_event, and rename_event.
+The first three correspond directly to members of PathEvent, and the latter sends both a PathEvent::Delete and a PathEvent::Create.

 match event.kind {